5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## Use Cases
 1. Installing, running and updating macOS Monterey on unsupported CPUs with their respective SMBIOS.
-2. As a side effect, you can use these patches to workaround issues with System Update Notifications in macOS 12, since OC reports a correct Board-ID to Apple Update servers which fixes the issue.
+2. As a side effect, you can use these patches to workaround issues with System Update Notifications in macOS 12, since OC reports a correct Board-ID to Apple Update servers which fixes the issue – especially when using a SMBIOS of a Mac model using a T2 security chip.
 While a lot of OpenCore users face this issue it's not a problem in Clover, though since you can enter a HardwareTarget.

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>